AOEpeople/aoe_technology_radar/radar/2017-11-01/chatbot.md

 ---

 ## State December 2017
 Different approaches for ChatBots were developed during the last Hackathons.
-A Project for AKA & HCP starts in January, rolling out the existing prototypes.
+A project for AKA & HCP starts in January, rolling out the existing prototypes.

 ## Why?